jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 #### The Overloads Recapitulated

 Do not wreck your brain over all this delegation and overloading.
 It is just for pointer-to-pointer situations to have the same command names as standard situations, and also to be able to separately access-control the specific *uses* of references or objects.
-You will not usually see the pointer-related commands, because they will be implicitly delegated to by the main commands.
+You might not usually see the pointer-related commands, because they might be implicitly delegated to by the main commands.
 This leaves us with the following commands:

 - __Use As Interface__
 - __Interface Set__